John W. Anderson (slave trader): Biography

-In 1825 he was listed as a witness in a court case in Natchez, Mississippi involving a Kentucky slave trader named Edward Stone and a male slave who had gotten into a fight.
-The following year, Stone and his nephew Howard Stone and three other men would be killed on the Ohio River by slaves they were transporting south to the cotton kingdom.
-In 1828 he was accused of having wrongfully resold a pair of young enslaved sisters, Malala, 13, and Marinda, 11, but Anderson denied the charges.
+In 1825, he was listed as a witness in a court case in Natchez, Mississippi, involving a Kentucky slave trader named Edward Stone and a male slave who had gotten into a fight.
+The following year, Stone and his nephew Howard Stone and three other men would be killed on the Ohio River by slaves they were transporting south to the Cotton Kingdom.
+In 1828, he was accused of having wrongfully resold a pair of young enslaved sisters, Malala, 13, and Marinda, 11, but Anderson denied the charges.

-In 1833, Anderson was seemingly involved in the establishment of the Forks of the Road slave market outside Natchez, Mississippi.
-Cholera was epidemic that year, and a shipment from Alexandria, Virginia to the Delta region arrived with a number of sick and dying enslaved passengers.
-Trader Isaac Franklin and his overseer apparently conspired to dump several of the bodies of the dead in a ravine near Natchez, Mississippi, and refused to participate in an investigation of the circumstances by which the barely buried bodies came to be in the ravine.
+In 1833, Anderson was seemingly involved in the establishment of the Forks of the Road slave market outside Natchez.
+Cholera was epidemic that year, and a shipment from Alexandria, Virginia, to the Delta region arrived with a number of sick and dying enslaved passengers.
+Trader Isaac Franklin and his overseer apparently conspired to dump several of the bodies of the dead in a ravine near Natchez, and refused to participate in an investigation of the circumstances by which the barely buried bodies came to be in the ravine.
 The population of the town was irate at the dead babies and teenagers, and alarmed at the possibility that slave traders were importing contagion.
 To placate the citizens of Natchez, 10 slave traders, including John W. Anderson, Paul Pascal, and Thomas McCargo, signed a public letter agreeing to relocate outside the city limits.
-For the year 1833 he paid $113.75 in taxes for slave sales made in Natchez, Adams County, Mississippi.
+For the year 1833, he paid $113.75 in taxes for slave sales made in Natchez.